The Brewer's Art

 The Brewer's Art is a brewpub and restaurant located in Baltimore, Maryland that opened in September 1996.
 In 2008, it was named by Esquire magazine as the #1 Best Bar in America.

 Beers

 Ozzy/Beazly

 In March 2014, Ozzy Osbourne issued a cease and desist order to the Brewer's Art, demanding that they change the name and packaging design of their Belgian strong pale ale, Ozzy.
 The beer is now called Beazly.
+Named after one of the long time bartenders employed there.
 The beer is a tribute to the Belgian beer Duvel.

 Resurrection

 The Resurrection is an abbey-style dubbel and is made with five types of barley malt and a lot of sugar.

 In popular culture

 Brewer's Art is used as a location in season 3, episode eight of The Wire, "Moral Midgetry".